 F1 Contract – connected person clause

-The contract must stipulate who will obtain an Order from the Charity Commission should the buyer be a “connected” person for the purposes of s.118 Charities Act 2011 and who will pay for this.
+The contract must stipulate who will obtain an Order from the Charity Commission should the buyer be a “connected” person for the purposes of s.118 Charities Act 2011 (as amended) and who will pay for this.
 The template clause at paragraph 1 of the Schedule shows the sort of provision that would be acceptable.

 F2 Transfer - connected person clause

 The transfer connected person clause at paragraph 2 of the Schedule should be included in the draft transfer in square brackets so that it can be included in the engrossment transfer if the buyer at auction is “connected”.

 When preparing the contract and transfer, please consider the Sale guidance for Solicitors and the contents of this “Auction Sale Focus Note” and then incorporate provisions based on those set out in this Schedule, amended appropriately to reflect the details of the transaction and the style and terminology in the rest of the contract and transfer.